 One day I said "I wish I knew something about politics or education.
 Then, I could do something positive in the community."
 My girlfriends said "JuJu, you know food!
 You know how to teach people to make a feast using simple ingredients."
 I started doing cooking demonstrations at a Farmers Market in DC, spreading what I call my "gospel of eating well."
 My philosophy, my "good news," is that healthy eating needn't be expensive, difficult or time-consuming.

 I parlayed my knowledge into a successful profession, teaching children and adults in the community at Farmers’ Market, after-school programs, and senior centers.
-I penned a very successful cookbook based on WIC staples and fresh vegetables, and have updated it into a new edition!
+I penned a very successful cookbook based on WIC staples and fresh vegetables which was distributed free to people receiving food assistance and have updated it into a new edition!
 I am available for teaching classes, curriculum development, cooking demonstrations and speaking engagements.